Top 5 Most Gorgeous Lakes in the Dolomites!

 Map of Best Lakes in the Dolomites

-If you want to visit all (or most) of the lakes on this list, Cortina d’Ampezzo is a great place to base yourself, as it’s close to four of the lakes on this list.
+If you want to visit all the lakes on this list, Cortina d’Ampezzo is a great place to stay, as it’s close to four of the lakes listed here.
 As for getting around: you need to rent a car.
 Public transport is basically non-existent, & all the good stuff is high up in the hills here.
 Definitely rent a car.

 Lago di Braies